November 3, 2025 · 6 min read

 The pattern in your Obsidian vault reveals something you have never articulated

-Most people who keep notes — real notes, the kind in Obsidian or Roam or a long-running journal — have never read them back in aggregate.
+Most people who keep notes, real notes of the kind accumulated in Obsidian or Roam or a long-running journal, have never read them back in aggregate.
 They use the notes forward: to capture an idea, to plan a project, to remember a reference.
-But they rarely sit down and ask: what do all of these, taken together, say about me?
+But they rarely sit down and ask what all of these, taken together, say about them.

-The answer is stranger and more specific than you'd expect.
+The answer tends to be stranger and more specific than one would expect.

 What patterns look like

-When you write across years and thousands of notes, you develop fingerprints you don't notice because you are always inside them.
-Certain questions appear over and over without resolution.
-Certain thinkers keep getting cited as anchors.
-Certain tensions get addressed from twenty different angles without ever getting resolved.
+When you write across years and thousands of notes, you develop fingerprints you do not notice because you are always inside them.
+Certain questions appear over and over without resolution; certain thinkers keep getting cited as anchors; certain tensions get addressed from twenty different angles without ever getting resolved.

-You know you care about these things.
-But you probably haven't stated it as precisely as: "I keep returning to the question of whether structural critique can survive co-optation by the systems it targets," or "every note I take eventually circles back to the problem of how coordination fails at scale," or "I cite Kuhn in contexts that have nothing to do with science — I'm using him as a framework for everything."
+You know you care about these things, but you probably have not stated it as precisely as: "I keep returning to the question of whether structural critique can survive co-optation by the systems it targets," or "every note I take eventually circles back to the problem of how coordination fails at scale," or "I cite Kuhn in contexts that have nothing to do with science; I am using him as a framework for everything."

-That's the pattern.
+That is the pattern.
 You have it.
-You just can't see it from inside.
+You just cannot see it from inside.

-The simple reason: you only ever read your notes one at a time.
-You open a note to find something specific, add to something in progress, or review something before a meeting.
-You are never reading all of your notes simultaneously, watching what theme they collectively organize around.
+The simple reason is that you only ever read your notes one at a time: you open a note to find something specific, add to something in progress, or review something before a meeting.
+You are never reading all of your notes simultaneously, watching what theme they collectively organise around.

 What AI finds

-When you feed your notes to a language model and ask it to extract the underlying patterns, it does not read like you would.
-It reads across everything simultaneously.
-It is looking for what recurs, what connects, what the text gravitates toward when left to itself.
+When you feed your notes to a language model and ask it to extract the underlying patterns, it does not read the way you would.
+It reads across everything simultaneously, looking for what recurs, what connects, what the text gravitates toward when left to itself.

-What comes back is usually recognized immediately by the person whose notes they are.
-"Yes — that is exactly the question I keep having."
-"I didn't know that was a mental model I was using, but yes, I always reason that way."
-"I hadn't noticed I cite that person in completely unrelated contexts."
+What comes back is usually recognised immediately by the person whose notes they are: "Yes, that is exactly the question I keep having."
+"I did not know that was a mental model I was using, but yes, I always reason that way."
+"I had not noticed I cite that person in completely unrelated contexts."

-The recognition is the important part.
-Not surprise — recognition.
-The fingerprint was always there.
-The AI did not invent it.
-It made explicit what was already implicit.
+The recognition is the important part, rather than the surprise.
+The fingerprint was always there; the model did not invent it but made explicit what was already implicit.

 The blind spots are more interesting

-More surprising than the patterns you recognize are the patterns you don't.
-When you ask what the writing conspicuously avoids — what questions get raised and then quietly dropped, what counterarguments never get engaged, what adjacent fields get ignored — the answer is often uncomfortable.
+More surprising than the patterns you recognise are the patterns you do not.
+When you ask what the writing conspicuously avoids, what questions get raised and then quietly dropped, what counterarguments never get engaged, what adjacent fields get ignored, the answer is often uncomfortable.

-Blind spots in thinking are not random.
-They are usually protective.
-You avoid certain arguments because engaging with them seriously would destabilize something you need to keep stable.
-You don't follow certain implications because you don't want to arrive where they lead.
+Blind spots in thinking are not random; they are usually protective.
+You avoid certain arguments because engaging with them seriously would destabilise something you need to keep stable: not because you are intellectually dishonest, but because the conclusion is structural, underlying too much of your other thinking in such a way that pulling it out would require rebuilding too much.

 The practical implication

 The fingerprint does.
-Which is why, if you want to find the two or three people whose mind actually works like yours, the right starting point is not your credentials.
+Which is why, if you want to find the two or three people whose mind actually works like yours, the right starting point is not your credentials; it is your notes.

 Your notes already contain your fingerprint.